johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Responsiveness.md

 are some components and features that do provide specific responsive behaviors.

 BodilessJS primarily uses [TailwindCSS](https://tailwindcss.com) to give the site its reponsiveness.
-While not a requirement to use, its included within the Example
+While not a requirement to use, it's included within the Example
 [Test Site](https://github.com/johnsonandjohnson/Bodiless-JS/tree/master/examples/test-site)
 and